Yandex Cloud

 ConnectionConnection

-Can I connect to the DB via SSH and get superuser permissions?Can I connect to the DB via SSH and get superuser permissions?
+Can I connect to a DB over SSH and get superuser permissions?Can I connect to a DB over SSH and get superuser permissions?

-No, you cannot connect via SSH, nor can you get superuser permissions.
-This is done for the sake of security and user cluster fault tolerance because direct changes inside hosts can render them completely inoperable.
-However, you can connect to the DB as an admin user with the mdb_admin role.
-The privileges it has matches those of the superuser.
+No, you cannot connect over SSH, nor can you get superuser permissions.
+This is for the sake of security and user cluster fault tolerance, since direct changes inside hosts can render them completely inoperable.
+However, you can connect to a DB as an admin user with the mdb_admin role.
+The privileges such a user has match those of the superuser.
 For more information, see The mdb_admin role instead of a superuser.

 How can I access a running DB host?How can I access a running DB host?

-You can connect to Yandex MPP Analytics for PostgreSQL databases using standard DBMS methods.
+You can connect to Greenplum® databases using conventional DBMS methods.

 Here is the full text of the error: